What is Wonder of Science?

 The Wonder of Science website provides information and updates on the program and student challenge tasks.
 There are also news stories, articles and galleries for use by students and teachers.
 The Sensational Science Stories are intended to ignite student interest and inquiry in science and technology and may be used to explore a range of diverse topics; ranging from the future of medicine to life in the depths of the ocean.

 The Wonder of Science program builds passion and enthusiasm for science and technology in Queensland’s young people.
 It is aimed at students in Years 5 to 9.
-Australia faces a future shortfall in engineers and scientists, so developing student enthusiasm for science and technology in is of the utmost importance, as it will provide opportunities for young people and generate greater numbers of young science and engineering graduates in the future.
+Australia faces a future shortfall in engineers and scientists, so developing student enthusiasm for science and technology in students, schools, and their communities, is of the utmost importance, as it will provide opportunities for young people and generate greater numbers of science and engineering graduates in the future.

 There is a particular focus on rural, remote and Indigenous students who would not ordinarily receive the same level of support as those in the south-east of the state.
 Wonder of Science believes that students from all parts of Queensland deserve to receive the same level of support in realising not only their potential, but also their dreams.